 69).
 We were already using

-shortcodes in the rendered content so we do not need to change
+shortcodes in the rendered content, so we do not need to

-anything with the rendered content we return for our component.
-The manipulation of the DOM elements
+change anything with the rendered content we return for our component.
+The manipulation of the DOM

-involved.
-To keep focussed on the task at hand, we will not go into this.
+little more involved.
+To keep focus on the task at hand, we will not go into this.
 You can learn more about what we are doing here in an excellent post on React children on Max Stoibers

 <mark> elements.
 We are almost done now.
-Last step is to scroll the first occurrence of a highlighted term
+The last step is to scroll the first occurrence of a

-into view.
-This is quite handy for users in a hurry, they won't need to scan through a potentially
+highlighted term into view.
+This is quite handy for users in a hurry, they won't need to scan

 added this class to highlight terms in the previous step (line